-Ranging from small, charming guesthouses to five-star luxury resorts, Switzerland’s historic hotels have a rich culinary history.
+Ranging from small, charming guesthouses to five-star luxury resorts, Swiss historic hotels have a rich culinary history.
 A new book takes you into the kitchens of these landmark hotels and shares some of favorite recipes.

 Waldhaus Sils: A Grand Hotel of the Belle Epoque

 The famous Waldhaus Sils, like the Hotel Palazzo Salis, was a founding member of the Swiss Historic Hotels.
 Unlike the Palazzo Salis, which was built as a private home, Josef Giger set out to build a grand hotel in the early 20th century.
-Situated on a forested hillside above the Silsersee (Lake Sils), this grand palace dominates the landscape.
+Situated on a forested hillside above the Silsersee (Lake Sils), this impressive palace dominates the landscape.

-- Kulinarische Zeitreisen: Genuss in historischen Hotels der Schweiz, published for Swiss Historic Hotels by Mattenbach Verlag Winterthur, Anita Brechbühl (text), Nicolas Glauser (photos), 280 pages, ISBN 978-3-905172-76-8.
+- Kulinarische Zeitreisen, published for Swiss Historic Hotels by Mattenbach Verlag Winterthur.
+Anita Brechbühl (text) and Nicolas Glauser (photos).
+280 pages.
+ISBN 978-3-905172-76-8.

 - Hotel Palazzo Salis